AxxlForce/reastream-discord-bot/README.md

 **This is a very early development stage.
 Prepare to encounter numerous bugs and feel free to contribute by creating issues etc.**

+**Right now only 48000 and 96000 Hz are supported, so you'll have to adjust your audio interface accordingly**.

 ## Configuration

 ### Bot (bot_config.json)